antonpannekoek/workshops/intro-linux-shell/README.md

 * create a file with nano and add a few lines.
 Close, and open the same file on the command line: `nano newfile.txt`.

   (There is also an editor called `pico`, though it may not be installed on your system.
-Another modern editor is `micro`, which offers a more user-friendly experience.)
+There is even `micro`, which is even less common (but generally installable through your package manager) but more modern.)

 * Path: